Let’s talk about meta tags: what they are, why they matter, and how to do them better.

-Meta tags are the foundation of SEO and the first thing you’ll find yourself setting up when building a web page.
+Meta tags are the foundation of SEO, and they are the first thing you’ll find yourself setting up when building a web page.

 Let’s take a look at the basic elements.

 The title and description tags make up almost the entire entry.

 If not for these meta tags, all you’d see in Google SERPs would be my URL.

 Title and description tags are the two most-used tags for SEO purposes, but SEO isn’t the only part of digital marketing.